 Gather your data files, documentation, and any information necessary to reuse your dataset.
-You may choose to provide processed data, ‘raw’ unprocessed data or both, as well as the scripts, code or software needed to reanalyze your data.
+You may choose to provide processed data, ‘raw’ unprocessed data, or both, as well as the scripts, code or software needed to generate or reanalyze your data.

-You may choose to upload a version of your analysis scripts alongside your data, but we recommend that you deposit source code or software in purpose-built repositories such as GitHub, GitLab or Bitbucket.
-You can link directly to these other outputs from your FRDR metadata and reference them in your README.
+You may choose to upload a version of your analysis scripts alongside your data, but we recommend that you deposit models, source code or research software in purpose-built repositories such as GitHub, GitLab or Bitbucket.
+These can be preserved in the Software Heritage Archive or Zenodo.
+You can link directly to these and other research outputs from your FRDR metadata using the ‘related identifier’ field and reference them in your README (template here).

 When you deposit your data in FRDR, your file structure (how you have arranged your data into directories or folders) is retained.
-Consider arranging these files by type, date, or analysis to make them easier to understand.
+Consider arranging your files by type of data, date collected, or analysis to make them easier to understand.
 For example:

 Example a)